-Are you interested in a job with the United States federal government?
-Do you already have a job with the federal government, and are looking for a new position?
+Are you interested in a job with the United States Federal Government?
+Do you already have a job with the federal government and are seeking a new position?
 Or perhaps you are a veteran looking for a job?

-USAJOBS (USAJOBS.gov) is the official source for federal government job listings throughout the United States as well as abroad.
+USAJOBS (USAJOBS.gov) is the official source for federal government job listings throughout the United States, as well as abroad.

 With thousands of positions listed on the site, it's the place to put in an application and find employment information for federal government jobs.

 If you find the sheer volume of job openings overwhelming, use this guide to help tailor your search and apply for jobs successfully.